 But – What if you don’t have running water in your house?
 How do you wash your hands and stay healthy?

 Unfortunately, over a million Americans lack access to indoor plumbing and many millions more have had their water shut off for late or non-payment.
 In both cases, these impacts disproportionately affect low-income and people of color, exposing the inequities that underlie our government’s water infrastructure investments, priorities, and policies.

-We need the rest of the states to TAKE ACTION too.
+The BAD NEWS: Many of those orders are expiring and we need the rest of the states to TAKE ACTION too.

 Please click "Start Writing" to the right and automatically take action to:

 - Ask your Governor to take action now to mandate all water providers stop water shut-offs immediately and restore service to homes where water service has been shut-of; OR